cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 - a running CF instance
 - credentials for a CF Admin user
 - a deployed MySQL Release with the broker registered and the plan made public
-- an environment variable `$CONFIG` which points to a `.json` file that contains the application domain

 ### BOSH errand